How to create a dynamic remarketing campaign?

 Before starting you must:

-- have imported one or more product(s) in this (these) catalog(s) (click here if this is a catalog you created or here if this is the Facebook default catalog)
+- have imported one or more product(s) in this (these) catalog(s) (see our FAQ)

 - Have created and installed the Facebook pixel on your site pages (see our FAQ).
 Click here to test the pixel working.